VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

     └── ...
 ```

 **Transferring to S3:** After being sure that each step finished correctly, the stats were checked and the files placed in their respective correct folders, it is a good practice to move the data to the VGP storage in AWS.
-The data will transfer and a symbolic link will be created to keep files functional and accesible.
+The data will transfer and a symbolic link will be created to keep files functional and accessible.
 In your working project, click the menu "TOOLS" and select "Tool Library", next search and select the applet **DNAnexus to VGP S3 Exporter**.
 Select all the files generated in the finished step inside the folder `assembly_vgp_standard_1.6` and the respective subfolders in order to transfer them.
 DO NOT select the files inside the `evaluation` folder.

 <br/>

 ### 2. Purge Dups

-Briefly, Purge Dups identifies heterozygous regions (mistakenly present in the primary contigs instead of the alternate), and removes them from the primary contigs to place them with the alternate contigs.
+Briefly, Purge Dups identifies heterozygous regions (mistakenly present in the primary contigs instead of the alternate) and removes them from the primary contigs to place them with the alternate contigs.

 In your working project, click the green button `+ Add Data` and search and select **VGP Tools** in the "Other Project" tab.
 Search and select the latest version of the **Scaffold 1 purge_dups** workflow and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project.